My Story How I Got Started To Invest In Gold.

 Where Does Gold Come From?

 That’s why gold is called the ‘Sweat of The Sun’, and silver is referred to as ‘The Tears Of The Moon‘.
-For Inca and other ancient tribes, gold was the most sacred of all deities.
+For the Incas, gold was considered to be sacred.

-Think about it.
-When you hold a piece of gold in your hand, you literally hold a part of a distant star in your hand.
+Pause for a second, and really think about it.
+When you hold a piece of gold in your hand, you quite literally hold the remnants of an unimaginable distant star in your hand, that collapsed under its own gravity, exploded millions of years ago, and traveled on top of an Asteroid to earth.

 Nowadays, most gold can only be found deep in the layers of the earth.
 It gets increasingly difficult to get it out of the ground, giving more rationale to the idea to invest in gold!